This is my site for links to Genuine Free Stuff as well as some useful advice. I use most of these programs regularly.

 Here I have called mine "backup usb".

-Go to My Documents.
+Go to 'My Documents'.

 Right click on your folders with your important files, and SEND them to the USB stick.

+That's it.
+Easy.
 Your hard work backed up.

-Back up all your WORD and EXCEL documents.
+Back up all your Word and Excel documents.

-Back up My Pictures.
+Back up 'My Pictures'.

+Here's mine.
 I do this once a month, maybe once a week if I am busy writing stuff.

 Why ?

 Hard Drives can crash.
 The bearings can fail.
+A fire.
+A theft.

 USB sticks can also fail and die, so I have four and just keep taking turns with them.